-As always, if you have any questions about our pricing or would like to speak with someone about the best practices for optimizing your technical flow, write us, and we’ll be happy to help.
+As always, if you have any questions about our pricing or would like to speak with someone about the best practices for optimizing your technical flow, write to us at email@example.com, and we’ll be happy to help!

 Are test transactions free?

-Under the new pricing, paid Spreedly subscribers will pay per-transaction fees for test transactions as well as production transactions.
+Under API pricing, paid Spreedly subscribers will pay for all API calls used for test transactions as well as production transactions.
 For load testing, we recommend simulating the load rather than using the Spreedly test gateway for load testing.
-For more information, you can visit our .
+Or maintaining a separate trial account post-subscription.
+For more information, you can visit our documentation on testing.

 How can I make my API calls more efficiently?